wolray/symbol-overlay/readme.md

 ### 20170420:

 Toggling overlays to be showed in buffer or only in scope is now enabled.
 When symbol is highlighted in scope, all related operations is narrowed to the scope, too.
 Try `symbol-overlay-toggle-in-scope` via "t".
 This feature is applicable only for languages that support the lisp function `narrow-to-defun`.
-Otherwise you may specify `symbol-overlay-narrow-function` on your own.
+Otherwise you may specify `beginning-of-defun-function` and `end-of-defun-function` on your own.

 ### 20170417: